USCbiostats/slurmR/README.md

 ## VS

 There are several ways to enhance R for HPC.
-Depending on what are your goals/restrictions/preferences, you can use any of the following:
+Depending on what are your goals/restrictions/preferences, you can use any of the following from this **manually curated** list:

 <table cellspacing="0" border="0">